 4907.17.5 Inclusion of assessment.
 The County Auditor shall enter the amount stated in the account as a special assessment against the Parcel described in the account.
 The Tax Collector of the County shall include the amount of the assessment on the bill for taxes levied against the Parcel.
-All laws applicable to the levy, collection and enforcement of county taxes are applicable to such special assessments, except that if any real property to which such lien would attach has been transferred or conveyed to a bona fide purchaser for value, or if a lien of a bona fide encumbrance for value has been created and attaches thereon, prior to the date on which the first installment of such taxes would become delinquent, then the lien which would otherwise be imposed by this section shall not attach to such real property shall be transferred to the unsecured roll for collection.
+All laws applicable to the levy, collection and enforcement of county taxes are applicable to such special assessments, except that if any real property to which such lien would attach has been transferred or conveyed to a bona fide purchaser for value, or if a lien of a bona fide encumbrance for value has been created and attaches thereon, prior to the date on which the first installment of such taxes would become delinquent, then the lien which would otherwise be imposed by this section shall not attach to such real property and the costs of abatement, as confirmed, relating to such real property shall be transferred to the unsecured roll for collection.
 All special assessments collected shall be paid into the county treasury to be used on behalf of the Fire District.